 Serpent’s Milk – Abadius, 4708

-A heavy cold rain fell in Abadius when Vali came into the Serpent’s Milk.
+A soft Abadius snowfall made the streets silent outside the Serpent’s Milk as Vali stepped inside.
 Just holding the thing in his backpack made him nervous.
 The memory of the otherworldly entity that had slithered against his mind was still fresh.
 He’d been handling “the cup that was not a cup” with all the care he could, using gloves as he compared it to drawings he found in old tomes at the Quarterfaux Archives.
 The object in question was a smooth ceramic cylinder, but on tapping it, he discovered it rang metallic and he began to notice inscriptions illuminated by its metallic shine.
 All of it appeared to have been crafted by a master craftsman, Vali realized, as those layers he only now noticed revealed nested layers of carvings, each one deeper, each one revealing a little more of the pattern.
 He’d purchased a vial of Hobgoblin Spit to study the object more clearly, and at Quarterfaux he sprayed the mucus into his eyes.
 Unfortunately his arm bumped the book beside the cup and it tipped toward the edge of the table.
 Instinctively, he reached out to grab it, holding it barehanded for just an instant.
 For just a moment he’d let his guard down, and that was all it took.
 He touched it with the tip of a finger, tracing its curves like the body of a lover, sliding along its surface, admiring its construction.
 And then it slid back against his mind.
 That was enough for Vali to come to his senses.
 He did, however gain some insight from that moment, since he’d been using the Hobgoblin Sight at the moment.

 The object flared in magic, and appeared to establish some sort of connection with its holder or to feed on him, just as the object in the Gernikov Estate did.
 After that he wrapped the cylinder out of sight, but it always waited for him to hold it again.
 Waiting inside his bag.
 Knowing he had no place to rid it.
 He could give it to Aetherton…but that was out of the question, after what he’d shown of his motives.
 No, Vali had to discover enough about what he dealt with so he could adequately rid himself of it and put it someplace safe.
 He cancelled all of his appointments, closed his shop, made himself unavailable for everything.
 Persephone seemed not to notice.
 She’d been coming home late, or early rather, with bruises, crashing on her cot.
 Vali realized she’d found her undead prey at last.
 Vali could only hope that she remained one step ahead of them.